Paris in the 18th century: Urbanism

 The city authorities, led by the Lieutenant General of Police, made the first serious efforts to improve traffic circulation in the congested streets of the city, by removing stones and barriers put in front of houses and by restricting the placement of the tables and carts of street merchants.
 They also tried to improve the bottleneck of traffic created on the ten existing bridges over the Seine.
 The houses which lined the Pont au Change were pulled down, and a project was launched in 1725 to build a new bridge to connect two of the city's most wealthy new neighborhoods, the Faubourg de rue Saint-Honoré on the right bank and the Faubourg Saint-Germain on the right bank.
 Construction on the new bridge did not begin until 1788; stones from the demolished Bastille were used to help finish the bridge, which was dedicated in 1791 as the Pont Louis XVI.
 It was renamed the pont de la Revolution in 1792; then, in 1795, Pont de la Concorde.

 An attempt was also made in the late 18th century to improve the quality of street lighting.
 In 1669, under Louis XIV, the city was already lit with three thousand oil lamps, suspended in the middle of the street at a height of twenty feet, with twenty feet between each lantern, but not every street was lit, and the light was usually very dim; those going out at night or to the theater were usually obliged to hire a lantern-bearer to light their way until the end of the century.
 Between 1745 and 1769, the old lanterns were gradually replaced by a new model called a réverbère which, mounted on a lamp post, gave off a much brighter light.
 By 1789, there were 5,694 new lanterns in service.
 A few years later the most popular revolutionary song, Ça ira! urged Parisians to hang aristocrats from the new lanterns.

-The predominant architectural style in Paris from the mid-17th century until the regime of Louis Philippe was neo-classicism, based on the model of Greco-Roman architecture; the most classical example was the new church of La Madeleine, whose construction began in 1764.
+The predominant architectural style in Paris from the mid-17th century until the regime of Louis Philippe I was neo-classicism, based on the model of Greco-Roman architecture; the most classical example was the new church of La Madeleine, whose construction began in 1764.
 It was so widely used that it invited criticism: just before the Revolution the journalist Louis-Sébastien Mercier wrote: "How monotonous is the genius of our architects!
 How they live on copies, on eternal repetition!
 They don't know how to make the smallest building without columns… They all more or less resemble temples."